- Fact Sheet

 There are several steps to importing a road vehicle:

-- Obtain a Vehicle Import Approval (VIA) from the Department of Infrastructure and Transport (Infrastructure) prior to shipping your vehicle/s.
-Phone: 1800 815 272 (Australia only), Fax +61 2 6274 6013, email Vimports@infrastructure.gov.au.
+- Obtain a Vehicle Import Approval (VIA) from the Department of Infrastructure and Regional Development (Infrastructure) prior to shipping your vehicle/s.
+Phone: 1800 815 272 (Australia only), or +61 2 6274 7444 (International callers), Fax +61 2 6274 6013, email firstname.lastname@example.org.
 Further information can be obtained by visiting the Importing Vehicles into Australia webpage at www.infrastructure.gov.au/vehicles/imports

 - Pay customs duty, Goods and Services Tax (GST) and luxury car tax (LCT) where applicable and obtain clearance from Customs control the port of entry.

-- Obtain quarantine clearance from the Department of Agriculture, Fisheries and Forestry (DAFF) Biosecurity after the road vehicle has arrived at the port of entry.
-For more information visit the DAFF Biosecurity website at www.daff.gov.au/aqis
+- Obtain quarantine clearance from the Department of Agriculture after the road vehicle has arrived at the port of entry.
+For more information visit the Department of Agriculture website.

-A road vehicle as defined in the Motor Vehicle Standards Act 1989 (MVSA) is a vehicle designed solely and principally for the transport of people, animals or goods, a road trailer, or a partly completed road motor vehicle.
-For detailed information on partly completed road motor vehicles refer to Australian Customs Notice (ACN) 2001/06 Guidelines for Entry of Partially Dismantled Vehicles.
+A road motor vehicle as defined in the Motor Vehicle Standards Act 1989 (MVSA) is a vehicle designed solely and principally for the transport of people, animals or goods, or a partly completed road motor vehicle.
+A road trailer is defined as a vehicle or equipment fitted with wheels, that is without motive power and is designed to be attached to and towed behind a road motor vehicle.
+Before importing any vehicle, including disassembled or partly completed road vehicles you should contact Infrastructure.
+Further information can be found at: www.infrastructure.gov.au/vehicles/imports.

-To gain clearance from Customs control for an imported road vehicle you must hold a valid VIA for that road vehicle.
-It is an offence under the MVSA to import, sell or present new or used imported road vehicles to the Australian market for the first time unless those road vehicles meet the National Standards.
+To gain clearance from Customs control for an imported road motor vehicle you must hold a valid VIA for that road motor vehicle.
+It is an offence under the MVSA to import, sell or present new or used imported road motor vehicles to the Australian market for the first time unless those road motor vehicles meet the National Standards.

-Vehicles not designed for transport or permitted to be used on public roads are not road vehicles and are not prohibited from importation.
+Motor vehicles that are designed solely and principally for off-road use or those not permitted to be used on public roads are not road motor vehicles and are not prohibited from importation.
 These are referred to as non-transport equipment or off-road vehicles.
-Such vehicles include motorised mobility wheelchairs that meet the definition set in the Motor Vehicles Standards Road Vehicles Determination 2005 and also include power-assisted pedal cycles, off-road motorbikes, All Terrain Vehicles and segways designed solely for off-road use.
+Such vehicles include motorised mobility wheelchairs that meet the definition set in the Motor Vehicles Standards Road Vehicles Determination 2003 and also include power-assisted pedal cycles, off-road motorbikes, All Terrain Vehicles and Self Balancing Personal Transportation Devices (Segway type) designed solely for off-road use.

-As the importation of off-road vehicles is not prohibited by the legislation a VIA is not required under the legislation.
-However, in order to determine that such vehicles are not road vehicles, the Australian Customs and Border Protection Service (Customs and Border Protection) requires that Infrastructure conduct an assessment of the vehicle and provide documentation to that effect.
+As the importation of off-road vehicles is not prohibited by the MVSA 1989, a VIA is not required under that legislation.
+However, in order to determine that such vehicles are not road motor vehicles, ACBPS requires that Infrastructure conduct an assessment of the vehicle and provide documentation to that effect.
 This documentation is similar to a VIA and will allow for the release of your vehicle from Customs control.
 For further information, visit the Importing Vehicles into Australia webpage at www.infrastructure.gov.au/vehicles/imports

 You may make arrangements to transport your road vehicle to Australia after you are issued with a valid VIA.
 Please note that it is an offence to ship your road vehicle prior to obtaining a VIA.
-Once you have initiated transport of your road vehicle to Australia you may lodge an import declaration with Customs and Border Protection either:
+Once you have initiated transport of your road vehicle to Australia you may lodge an import declaration with ACBPS either:

 - electronically; or

-- by document at a Customs and Border Protection office; or
+- by document at a ACBPS office; or

-- you may use the services of a licensed customs broker to deal with Customs and Border Protection's requirements on your behalf.
+- you may use the services of a licensed customs broker to deal with ACBPS's requirements on your behalf.

 Your road vehicle may be entered into: